jc7344/PUI2016_jc7344/HW10_jc7344/README.md

 Assignment_2

 For this assignment I worked closely with Alexey.
-We performed Global autocorrelation analysis for summer **(0.64335490815356511, 4220.5552980795601)** and for winter **(0.66023249858156818, 1600.8324238675889)**.
+I had a lot of problems when attempting to perform both the Spatial Autocorrelation and LISA.
+Alexey and i worked on his notebook and We performed Global autocorrelation analysis for summer **(0.64335490815356511, 4220.5552980795601)** and for winter **(0.66023249858156818, 1600.8324238675889)**.
 Additionally, we followed Dr. Kashuk’s instructions and learnt that Moran’s I measures the global spatial autocorrelation.
 For this reason, we conclude that  I statistic for summer rides was 0.643 and for winter is 0.660.
 I statistics is not close to our expected value for summer rides and winter rides.

 **Results for Local autocorrelation with hot and cold spots:**